javaee/glassfish/src/site/markdown/extensibility.md

 Using the [ErrorService][errorservice] can be a convenient place to standardize on logging of service failures.

+### Operations

+An HK2 Operation is a scope/context pair used to implement scopes like RequestScope, ApplicationScope or TransactionScope.
+Any service lifecycle (context) for which only one instance of that context can be active at a time is a candidate to be an HK2 Operation.
+RequestScope is a good example in most containers, as each thread is generally tied to a single request.

+More information about HK2 Operations and an example can be found [here][operations].

 [apioverview]: api-overview.html
 [servicelocator]: apidocs/org/glassfish/hk2/api/ServiceLocator.html
 [context]: apidocs/org/glassfish/hk2/api/Context.html